 Pre-Production Testing: Catch Bugs Before They Merge

 Staging confirms your code runs.
-Pre-production testing confirms it works for users, on real devices, real flows, before the PR merges.
+Pre-production testing confirms it works for users, on real flows and edge cases, before the PR merges.

 Your staging passed.
 Production broke.